sidthekidgowda/DaggerProject/README.md

 This implementation does not contain any Dagger-Android related classes that speed up the process of creating the dependency graph.

-I created my own implementation based on this article by Elye https://levelup.gitconnected.com/dagger-android-behind-the-scene-d6c9aa97c451
+I created my own implementation based on this article by Elye. https://levelup.gitconnected.com/dagger-android-behind-the-scene-d6c9aa97c451

+This image highlights my implementation:

 ![image](https://miro.medium.com/max/1162/1*380mXvwSwa0i8RMrPnePeA.png)